 Never see my friends.

 down.
 A dull depression overcame me and I looked about the cabin.
 I wiped

 the tears away with the back of my hand, and took a few deep breaths to

 calm myself.
 The heartbeat slowed and the shakes dissipated somewhat.
-I was an emotional
+I

-down in my seat and looked at the gauges and controls.
+again.
+I sat down in my seat and looked at the gauges and controls.
 They

 appeared abstract and amorphous to my shocked mind.
 What had I been thinking

 At that moment, I was without hope, without a future.

 else to come and fill its place.
-My world was undefined, no detail or concept defined
+My world was undefined, no detail or concept

+cockpit bubble.
 Sakoma sat on some rocks, dragging a bit of leather from

 I knew that now.

 What I came here for I couldn't have told you at that